crs4/bbmri-it-school-tutorials/Git_and_GitHub_Tutorial.md

    * [new branch]      develop    -> origin/develop
    ```

-   We have a new local copy of the develop branch

-   Let's move to that branch to work on it
+   It created a copy of the remote branch called `origin/develop` that will get the changes from the remote repository each time we will fetch them.

+   To start working on `develop` we need to move to the local branch

    ```bash
    (main) $ git switch develop
    branch 'develop' set up to track 'origin/develop'.
    Switched to a new branch 'develop'
    ```

+   Notice the info `branch 'develop' set up to track 'origin/develop'.`

+   Git is telling us that the branch `develop` is linked to the branch `origin/develop`

-1. We can now edit the `src/script.py`, commit the changes and check the status
+1. Let's start adding some changes.
+We can edit the `src/script.py`, commit the changes and check the status

    ```python
    def say_hello(recipient):